carpentries/docs.carpentries.org/source/resources/communications/sharing_resources.md

 ## Sharing a Newsletter Update

 Do you have an announcement you would like us to include in [*Carpentries Clippings*](https://carpentries.org/about-us/newsletter/), our monthly newsletter?
 Announcements could be job opportunity openings, a special update from your subcommunity or an event that might interest the community.
+Accepted annoucements from our Partner Organisations will get first priority in our newsletter.

 * Email [community@carpentries.org](mailto:community@carpentries.org) with your request; we will include it in the next newsletter.
 * Please note that the **newsletter is released on the 4th (not last) Thursday of the month**.
 Please bear this in mind when sending time-sensitive notices.